HousingLink

 Housing Counts

-Housing Counts is a data set that provides an annual accounting of affordable housing projects in Minneapolis, Saint Paul, and suburban communities.
-It offers a systemic and consistent way of measuring progress to municipal and regional affordable housing goals.
+Housing Counts consists of both a report and interactive visualization, each of which provides an annual accounting of affordable housing projects in Minneapolis, Saint Paul, and suburban communities.
+It offers a systematic and consistent way of measuring progress to municipal and regional affordable housing goals.
+Navigate the visualization below by exploring three tabs:

 About the Housing Counts Report Series

 Each year since 2002, Family Housing Fund and HousingLink jointly publish data to provide housing leaders and stakeholders with a consistent means of tracking annual affordable housing production, preservation, and loss.
-The data set provide an annual accounting of affordable housing projects in Minneapolis, Saint Paul, and suburban communities, offering a systemic and consistent way of measuring progress to municipal and regional affordable housing goals.
+The dataset provides an annual accounting of affordable housing projects in Minneapolis, Saint Paul, and suburban communities, offering a systematic and consistent way of measuring progress to municipal and regional affordable housing goals.

 When tracking new production and preservation of affordable housing, there are several points in time when a unit could be “counted.”
 HousingLink and Family Housing Fund have chosen to count units in the year their funding first closes.
 Only developments with public and/private capital funding with affordability obligations are listed.